VHDL: Synthesizable constructs and VHDL templates

 VHDL is frequently used for two different goals: simulation of electronic designs and synthesis of such designs.
 Synthesis is a process where a VHDL is compiled and mapped into an implementation technology such as an FPGA or an ASIC.

 Not all constructs in VHDL are suitable for synthesis.
 For example, most constructs that explicitly deal with timing such as wait for 10 ns; are not synthesizable despite being valid for simulation.
 While different synthesis tools have different capabilities, there exists a common synthesizable subset of VHDL that defines what language constructs and idioms map into common hardware for many synthesis tools.
 IEEE 1076.6 defines a subset of the language that is considered the official synthesis subset.
 It is generally considered a "best practice" to write very idiomatic code for synthesis as results can be incorrect or suboptimal for non-standard constructs.

 MUX template

 The multiplexer, or 'MUX' as it is usually called, is a simple construct very common in hardware design.
 The example below demonstrates a simple two to one MUX, with inputs A and B, selector S and output X. Note that there are many other ways to express the same MUX in VHDL.

 X <= A when S = '1' else B;

+A more complex example of a MUX with 4×3 inputs and a 2-bit selector: